-Rent protection insurance is designed to bring landlords and letting agents peace of mind, covering a loss of income if a tenant’s unable to pay rent.
-This peace of mind was shaken by the pandemic, and the government’s decision to temporarily pause eviction proceedings until the end of August.
+Rent Protection Insurance is designed to bring landlords and letting agents peace of mind, covering a loss of income if a tenant’s unable to pay rent.
+This peace of mind was shaken by the pandemic, and so-called "eviction bans".

 Only a few providers, Goodlord among them, were able to offer a continued service by adapting to the changing circumstances.
 To make sure you’re protected against changing circumstances, here are some things to consider when choosing a rent guarantee insurance policy to offer to your customers.

 Agents should ensure they fully understand the details of the policies they offer their landlords - and how government legislation may affect the coverage.
 For example, policies covering six months of rental arrears are returning to the market, despite the reality that court closures and backlogs mean most cases will take far longer to resolve.
 The question estate and letting agents should be asking now is not “do you provide rent protection?” but “ what type of rent protection do you provide?”

 As agents can choose to factor insurance products into their own customer proposition, you should make sure you’re aware of any potential fluctuations in your costs.
 The stay on courts has increased the cost of a claim and this is having an effect on the amount agents can expect to pay for a comprehensive policy - alongside any standard increases to policy pricing.
 The market has also seen material pricing decisions made and launched overnight.
 You should keep your landlords up to date on the situation so any price increases you may have to pass on do not come as a shock.